Nervous tissue

 Nervous tissue, also called neural tissue, is the main tissue component of the nervous system.
 The nervous system regulates and controls body functions and activity.
 It consists of two parts: the central nervous system (CNS) comprising the brain and spinal cord, and the peripheral nervous system (PNS) comprising the branching peripheral nerves.
-It is composed of neurons, also known as nerve cells, which receive and transmit impulses, and neuroglia, also known as glial cells or glia, which assist the propagation of the nerve impulse as well as provide nutrients to the neurons.
+It is composed of neurons, also known as nerve cells, which receive and transmit impulses to and from it, and neuroglia, also known as glial cells or glia, which assist the propagation of the nerve impulse as well as provide nutrients to the neurons.

 Nervous tissue is made up of different types of neurons, all of which have an axon.
 An axon is the long stem-like part of the cell that sends action potentials to the next cell.
 Bundles of axons make up the nerves in the PNS and tracts in the CNS.

 Functions of the nervous system are sensory input, integration, control of muscles and glands, homeostasis, and mental activity.

 Structure

 Nervous tissue is composed of neurons, also called nerve cells, and neuroglial cells.
 Four types of neuroglia found in the CNS are astrocytes, microglial cells, ependymal cells, and oligodendrocytes.
-Two types of neuroglia found in the PNS are satellite cells and Schwann cells.
+Two types of neuroglia found in the PNS are satellite glial cells and Schwann cells.
 In the central nervous system (CNS), the tissue types found are grey matter and white matter.
 The tissue is categorized by its neuronal and neuroglial components.